 - Upon successful completion of this course students will demonstrate and analyze the various consequences of the contamination and the influences that affect safe food. - Upon successful completion of this course students will explain the role of the foodservice worker as it relates to the safe preparation of food.
 Standards and governmental guidelines will be used as assessment tools. - Upon successful completion of this course students will evaluate the quality of a foodservice operation's safety and sanitation program using the nationally recognized assessment tool from the National Restaurant Association and the Los Angeles Environmental Health Department.
-Standards: 3 a, b, c, and d.

 COURSE DESCRIPTION: This course deals with the basic principles of sanitation and safety including the types of microorganisms that cause food-borne illness, food-borne infections, toxin-medicated infection, and intoxication.
 Basic environmental conditions and food handler practices that cause sanitation/safety risks will be explored.
-The major types of food hazards that cause food-borne illness, contamination and crosscontamination will be identified.
+The major types of food hazards that cause food-borne illness, contamination and cross-contamination will be identified.
 US governmental regulation, as well as California state and Los Angeles County Environmental Health Department regulations will be discussed.
-These regulations and the HACCP system of food safety will help define the role of food, people and facilities in managing a sanitary foodservice operation.
-Emphasis will be placed on the importance of proper employee training practices for ensuring safe and sanitary food in food establishments.